mmf1982/QTnetCDF/README.md

     python3.7 -m NetCDF4viewer whatever_is_your_test_filename.nc_or_hdf_or_h5_or_hdf4

   In the file representation that opens, a click on the triangle infront of a group (or main file level), opens the group.
-  The following keys are activated on the tree:
+  The following keys are activated on the tree (always on the entry in the first column!):
-  * double click on variable: plot Supported are 1D, 2D and 3D variables.
+  * double click on variable: plot Supported are 1D, 2D, 3D and 4D variables.
   * "d" key is pressed on selected line, attribute information of that group or variable is prited.
   * "s" key is pressed on selected variable opens it as a detachable table view (for 0D, 1D, 2D, 3D and 4D variables.
 Higher dimensions are not supported.
 4D variables with large grids might cause problems because a complete variable is read into memory).
-If the variable is 3D it shows slice 0 along the zeroth dimension, This can be changed by a slicer bar and "+"/ "-" buttons.
+If the variable is 3D it shows slice 0 along the zeroth dimension, This can be changed by a slicer bar and "+"/ "-" buttons and an entry field.
 If the variable is 4D, the slice is as for 3D and additionally slice 0 along the first dimension.
 Note that the second slicer always needs have a dimension at least one higher than the first.
 Each slicer also has an entry field where the field number can be entered directly (hit enter key to confirm).
   * "x" data set as x for line plot
   * "y" data set as y for line plot
   * "e" data set as error on x for line plot